macrobius/Encyclopedia/README.md

 ## Alphabetic Index of Topics

 Resid 231 is here: http://purl.org/white/id=231

+TODO: add links to all items below so easy to hop directly

 For another view of this list of terms (offsite): Thesaurus of Tagged Terms